The 10 essential ingredients for making cocktails at home

 To balance those sweet tones in your cocktails, you need something sour.
 The most common sours in cocktails used worldwide by bartenders are lemon juice & lime juice.
 You can buy these in your local supermarket.
 Or you can save yourself some money and buy fresh limes or lemons and squeeze the juices yourself with a Mexican elbow.
 Note: Fresh juices taste better in cocktails than processed ones.

 Where liqueurs bring flavour to your cocktails, they also add a lot of sweetness.
 To really get a fresh flavour in your cocktails, grab a bunch of juicy fruits.
 Depending on the season, try to get your hands on some forest fruits, oranges, grapefruits, passion fruits etc. Make sure the fruits you picked are ripe.
-Overripe or under ripe fruits usually tastes either bitter or sour.
+Overripe or under-ripe fruits usually taste either bitter or sour.

 7. Sugar or sweetness

 There are countless different types of sweetness you can add to your cocktails.
 From the common simple or rich sugar syrup to the more complex cinnamon and orange peel infused vanilla syrup.
 When making cocktails at home you can easily prep your syrups before the party starts.
 The easiest to make and most used syrup in the world of cocktail bartending is the simple or rich sugar syrup.
 You can easily buy sugar syrup, but if you want to save money you should try the recipe below, it's simple and easy.

 Simple sugar syrup

 Ingredients: 1 kilogram refined sugar, 1 liter of boiling water.